 Managing stress is a balancing act.
 Looking forward to the start of a race or football match is good stress and is called excitement.
 Survival stress is how we react when faced with real threat.
 When we were cave dwellers it might have given us the ability to run from a saber-toothed tiger.
 Bad stress is called anxiety and that is our fear of any threat, whether that threat is real or imagined.

 The main cause of stress is when you over focus on a threat and feel there is no resolution.
-The best way of handling that, then, is to give the mind something else to focus on.
+The best technique for stress management while studying can be to give the mind something else to focus on.
 Most minds are not able to focus on several matters at the same time, which is why distraction is such a successful coping mechanism for when a person is over focused on a threat.

 These distraction activities could include regular, relaxing exercises such as yoga, Pilates, swimming or team sports.
 Games such as chess, cards, sudoko and crosswords are also healthy distraction activities because they occupy the mind in a friendly, positive pastime.